NoamBasha/RemoteJoystickControlApp/README.md

 To fly the plane the user must control 4 components:
 * Throttle - the amount of fuel that is provided to the engine.
 * Rudder - the fin of the plane.
-* Elevator - controls the oitch of the plane.
+* Elevator - controls the pitch of the plane.
 * Aileron - controls the roll of the plane.

 ![](/app/src/main/java/com/example/remotejoystickcontrolapp/RemoteJoystickControlAppPhoto.jpeg)